senbagaraman04/SunthiOils/README.md

 # SunthiOils
-This repository contains the source code for sunthi oils website
+This repository contains the source code for sunthi oils website, with appropriate license details